 An important feature of the Notarius digital signature is that it confers authenticity to signed documents.
 Notarius ensures that all the required information to prove the origin and integrity of the document is included in the document.
 Notarius also ensures that such documents can be authenticated for a long period of time through the use of international standard “PAdES/Long Term Validation.”
 Notarius includes a timestamp in its signed documents.

 Finally, to properly assess the robustness of Notarius’ digital signature, one must take into account all of the following elements which contribute to the robustness of the millions of Notarius signatures already in existence, and which provide an optimal level of reliability of signed electronic documents:

-Considering all the above, it is not surprising that Notarius is the only recognized certification authority that is used by more than twenty professional associations in Canada and several governments and large-scale employers.
+Considering all the above, it is not surprising that Notarius is the only recognized certification authority that is used by more than thirty-five professional associations in Canada and several governments and large-scale employers.